Note: Files are in Adobe (PDF) format.

 Please download the free Adobe Acrobat Reader to view these documents.

-The Group net assets value stood at US$161.010 million and net asset value per share was 22.84 US cents per share as at 31 December 2016, not materially different from the end of immediately preceding financial year and.
-Current ratio was 1.79 as at 31 December 16, an improvement compared to current ratio of 1.41 as at 30 June 16.
-The improvement was due to partial repayment of bank loan of US$1.853 million in July 16 and increase in trade and other receivables by US$5.557 million.
+The Group net assets value was US$95.28 million and net asset value per share was 13.52 US cents per share as at 30 September 2018.
+Current ratio was 1.43 as at 30 September 18, an increase when compared to current ratio of 1.38 as at 30 June 18.

 Save as disclosed herein, there are no known factors or events which may affect the Group in the next reporting period and the next 12 months.